jzempel/continuity/docs/git-issues.rst

 Synopsis
 --------

-| *git issues* [--assignedtoyou]
+| *git issues* [--assignedtoyou|--myissues]

 Description
 -----------

-Output is formatted to include issue ID, title, status, and assignee.
+Output is formatted to include issue number/key, title/summary, status, and assignee.

 Options
 -------

 -u, --assignedtoyou
-    Only list issues assigned to you.
+    *GitHub configuration only.* Only list issues assigned to you.

+-m, --myissues
+    *JIRA configuration only.* Only list issues for which you are the assignee.